 All entrants will first need to register their interest anonymously via the button below and use their unique ID number for all correspondence with the Ministry.

 The entry period ends on 21 May 2018, closing at midnight and the judging panel will then meet to review the entries and agree on a shortlist of three designs.
 The three finalist teams will be notified by 31 May 2018.

 The three finalist teams will be allocated $10,000 per team and will have two months (until early August 2018) to prepare a detailed design submission and presentation for consideration by the panel and expert advisors.

-The Panel will then select the winning design which we expect to announce in late August 2018.
+The Panel will then select the winning design which we expect to announce in October 2018.